Learn how to increase customer lifetime value with these customer retention strategies, examples and case studies for your online store.

 But don’t work out your customer retention rate just to compare it against your competitors’…measure it on a monthly or quarterly basis in order to understand whether your marketing efforts are improving customer loyalty and profitability.

-17 strategies to increase Customer Retention
+17 Customer Retention strategies (with examples)

 The three areas we’d suggest your ecommerce brand focuses on are: